Haruki Murakami: Trilogy of the Rat

 Murakami began to write fiction when he was 29.
 "Before that," he said, "I didn't write anything.
 I was just one of those ordinary people.
 I was running a jazz club, and I didn't create anything at all."
 He was inspired to write his first novel, Hear the Wind Sing (1979), while watching a baseball game.
 He described the moment he realized he could write as a "warm sensation" he could still feel in his heart.
 He went home and began writing that night.
 Murakami worked on Hear the Wind Sing for ten months in very brief stretches, during nights, after working days at the bar.
 He completed the novel and sent it to the only literary contest that would accept a work of that length, winning first prize.

 Murakami's initial success with Hear the Wind Sing encouraged him to continue writing.
 A year later, he published a sequel, Pinball, 1973.
-In 1981, he co-wrote a short story collection called Yume de Aimashou with author and future Earthbound/Mother creator Shigesato Itoi.
+In 1981, he co-wrote a short story collection, Yume de Aimashou with Shigesato Itoi.
 In 1982, he published A Wild Sheep Chase, a critical success.
 Hear the Wind Sing, Pinball, 1973, and A Wild Sheep Chase form the Trilogy of the Rat (a sequel, Dance, Dance, Dance, was written later but is not considered part of the series), centered on the same unnamed narrator and his friend, "the Rat".
 The first two novels were not widely available in English translation outside Japan until 2015, although an English edition, translated by Alfred Birnbaum with extensive notes, had been published by Kodansha as part of a series intended for Japanese students of English.
 Murakami considers his first two novels to be "immature" and "flimsy", and has not been eager to have them translated into English.
 A Wild Sheep Chase, he says, was "the first book where I could feel a kind of sensation, the joy of telling a story.
 When you read a good story, you just keep reading.
 When I write a good story, I just keep writing."